My Bottle for Life

 What we especially find doing beach clean ups are bottle caps – floating in the water and laying on the beach.
 The amount is shocking.
 At Hawaii we collected this bowl of bottle caps in just 10 minutes.

 Inside the stomach of birds, fishes and whales.
 See the bottle caps inside the stomach of this amazing bird.
 And the plastic is passed on to the next generation of birds.

 Plastic is everywhere!
 From Denmark in the northern Europe to Tahiti in the middle of the Pacific Ocean.

 My conclusion is, that we will never be able to clean up the mess we have created in all our oceans.

 We need to close the tap before thinking about cleaning up!

-Did You know we produce 1 million bottles every minute?
+Did you know we produce 1 million bottles every single minute?